 A chemotherapy regimen, or schedule, which is your child’s treatment schedule, usually consists of a specific number of cycles given over a set period of time.
 A patient may receive 1 drug at a time or a combination of different drugs given at the same time.
 Chemotherapy is often used to treat childhood tumors, and even children as young as newborn infants can be safely treated for life-threatening tumors with chemotherapy.

 In some patients, Type I PPB is treated with surgery, and the role of chemotherapy after surgery is debated.
 Talk with your child’s doctor about whether it is recommended in your child’s case.
 Chemotherapy is always recommended for Types II and III PPB.
-The doctor may perform surgery first and then give chemotherapy after the surgery to destroy any remaining PPB cells.
+Your child's care plan may start with surgery first, and then chemotherapy is given after the surgery to destroy any remaining PPB cells.
 This is called adjuvant or post-operative chemotherapy.
-Sometimes, pre-operative chemotherapy is given.
+Sometimes, chemotherapy is given before surgery, called pre-operative or neoadjuvant chemotherapy.

 Common drugs for Types II and III PPB include: cyclophosphamide (Neosar), vincristine (Vincasar) and dactinomycin (Cosmegen).
 Common treatment regimens for Types II and III include actinomycin D (IVADo), doxorubicin (Adriamycin), ifosfamide (Ifex), and vincristine (Vincasar).